5 Tips to Develop Your Next Generation of Successful Leaders

 3. Develop robust leadership development programs

 To be truly impactful, leadership development cannot be an annual or ad hoc endeavor.
 Businesses should have well-planned modules that set out frequent, experiential activities and ideally, a workplace environment where development is a core part of the overall company culture.
+These programs should be designed as a learning process that promotes engagement, critical thinking, and self-awareness through interactive methods and reflection activities.

 Chevron has a variety of leadership development programs that cater to where employees are in their careers and tailor activities based on that.
 For example, the company’s ‘Aspiring Leaders Program’ is geared to early career employees and specializes in developing leadership and managerial capabilities.
 For managers, Chevron offers the ‘Emerging Leaders program,’ where the focus is on honing more advanced leadership skills like coaching, feedback and delegating.
 Those in more senior positions participate in learning experiences where the emphasis is on setting strategy and leading innovation.
+These programs are structured to support continuous development, ensuring ongoing growth and improvement at every stage of an employee’s career.

 “We want these leaders to be able to do everything from drive the company’s vision to share inspirational storytelling among their teams,” says Stacy Eng, Chevron’s Chief Learning and Talent Officer.

 It’s also pivotal for leadership programs to offer opportunities to gain broad exposure across the business.
 Speaking with Deloitte, Summer Houchens, an IT executive from Eli Lilly, said she had rotations in numerous areas of the business which made her more well-rounded.
 “Early on, I was given opportunities alongside my finance and marketing counterparts,” Houchens says.
 “I also had a mentor who worked with me on my communication skills.
 As we think about succession planning… think about the training necessary for leaders to help them grow.”
+These experiences are designed to build leadership capacity, helping individuals develop the skills and agility needed to lead effectively across the organization.

 Another critical point is to have the employees play an active role in developing their growth plans so that they align with their career goals and match the succession plans of the organization.
+Cultivating the right mindset—one that is growth-oriented, adaptable, and committed to continuous learning—is essential for leaders to thrive and inspire their teams.

 4. Foster Emotional Intelligence (EQ)